For philanthropic foundations, NGOs, networks, alliances and other purpose-driven groups.

 Sessions were offered in English with Spanish, French, and Portuguese interpretation, along with translated materials.
 Participants also received access to a customized digital Leadership Lab in their language of choice and the option to join small-group or individual coaching sessions.

-Ready to co-design support for your grantees, partners or team?
-We’d love to collaborate.
+Ready to co-design support for your grantees, collaboration partners or team?
+We’d love to hear from you.

-Our small but mighty team of 39 people in 13 countries has roots in human rights movements and philanthropic environments worldwide — allowing us to offer support that is culturally relevant, context-aware, and deeply relational.
+Our small but mighty team of 39 people in 13 countries has roots in social justice movements and philanthropic organizations worldwide — allowing us to offer support that is culturally relevant, context-aware, and deeply relational.

 Inclusion is important to us, so we will work with your budget constraints.